nay-kang/snote-client/note.md

 maybe local net transport has more security. according to telegram, the DH encryption used with RSA which built public key into client so that only private key can descrypt. then I only ensure not lose my private key on the server. so I as provider is the only man-in-the-middle,so I have to keep my hands clean.
 I want to find other zero trust solution for this.

+2023-06-01
+stuck at quill image.I had fix so many problems but it still has more problem.I fixed the image base problem about cross platform.but now I need to customize image default width, I can't find a way. and futher I want the images always below the text,probably there is no way either. so I decide I write this by myself and integrate into quill. hope there has less problem.